tsautier/dovi_convert/README.md

 ## Caveats and Notes

 ### 1. A note on FEL (Full Enhancement Layer)
 This script discards the Enhancement Layer while retaining the RPU (dynamic metadata).
-For **most** content, this works perfectly.
-However, a small number of films use FEL to **elevate brightness** beyond the base layer (e.g., a 4000-nit master where the HDR10 base layer is a 1000-nit trim pass).
+For a lot of content, this works perfectly.
+However, a number of films use FEL to elevate brightness beyond the base layer (e.g., a 4000-nit master where the HDR10 base layer is a 1000-nit trim pass).
 For these specific titles, the retained RPU metadata may produce suboptimal tone mapping because it was designed for the combined layers.

+*   **MEL (Minimal Enhancement Layer):** These files are safe to convert, as the EL contains no data.
+This is very common.
+*   **FEL (Full Enhancement Layer):** These files contain an active video layer.
+    *   **Complex FEL:** A significant number of FEL titles use this layer to expand brightness (as described above).
+Converting these results in incorrect tone mapping.
+    *   **Simple FEL:** Occasionally, FEL is used but does not expand brightness beyond the Base Layer.
+These are safe.

-*   **Detection:** This tool's deep scan feature detects these files and will advise you to **SKIP** them.
+**Detection:** This tool's "Deep Scan" feature automatically distinguishes between these types.
+It will advise you to **SKIP** Complex FEL files to prevent quality loss.

-*   **Recommendation:** For Complex FEL titles, it is often better to watch the HDR10 base layer (or use a dedicated FEL-capable player like the Ugoos AM6B+) than to convert them to Profile 8.1.
+**Recommendation:** For verified Complex FEL titles, it is better to watch the HDR10 base layer (or use a dedicated FEL-capable player like the **Ugoos AM6B+**) than to convert them to Profile 8.1.

-*   **Reference List:** As a last resort, check the [Official DoVi_Scripts FEL List](https://docs.google.com/spreadsheets/d/15i0a84uiBtWiHZ5CXZZ7wygLFXwYOd84/edit?gid=828864432#gid=828864432) (maintained by **RESET_9999**, author of [DoVi_Scripts](https://github.com/R3S3t9999/DoVi_Scripts)) for a maintained list of confimed "Complex FEL" titles.
+**Reference List:** If you want to cross-check the scan results of this script, refer to the [Official DoVi_Scripts FEL List](https://docs.google.com/spreadsheets/d/15i0a84uiBtWiHZ5CXZZ7wygLFXwYOd84/edit?gid=828864432#gid=828864432) (maintained by **RESET_9999**, author of DoVi_Scripts).

 ### 2. Single Video Track Only
 The converted file will contain exactly one video track (the main movie).
 Secondary video streams (such as Picture-in-Picture commentary or Multi-Angle views) will be dropped because the conversion process isolates the main video track.
 All audio and subtitle tracks are preserved.